MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 5. On the **Circular Code Anchor Found** page, select **Confirm**.

     ![Confirm button on the Circular Code Anchor Found page](media/circular-code-confirm.PNG "Confirm button on the Circular Code Anchor Found page")

+    > [!TIP]
+    > You can re-align holographic content that might seem offset from the real world (for example, a rectangle that should be referencing a tool, but is floating in the air away from the tool bench).
+When using a circular code anchor, a good way to control hologram offset is to make sure the green outline aligns with the circular code.
+If the green outline isn’t aligned, you may need to tap the **Anchor** button to rescan.

 ## Anchor your guide by using a holographic anchor